Viking raid on Seville: Raid and reconquest

 On 25 September, the Vikings arrived near Seville after sailing up the Guadalquivir.
 They set up their base on Isla Menor, a defensible island on the Guadalquivir Marshes.
 On 29 September, local Muslim forces marched against the Vikings but were defeated.
 The Vikings took Seville by storm on 1 or 3 October after a brief siege and heavy fighting.

-They looted and pillaged the city, and, according to Muslim historians, gave its inhabitants the "terrors of imprisonment or death" and spared "not even the beasts of burden".
+They looted and pillaged Seville, and, according to Muslim historians, gave its inhabitants the "terrors of imprisonment or death" and spared "not even the beasts of burden".
 Although the unwalled city of Seville was taken, its citadel remained in Muslim hands.
 The Vikings tried but failed to burn the city's recently built great mosque.

 When he heard about the fall of Seville, Abd ar-Rahman II mobilized his forces under the leadership of his hajib, Isa ibn Shuhayd.
 He summoned nearby governors to gather their men.
 They assembled in Córdoba, and then marched to Axarafe, a hill near Seville, where Isa ibn Shuhayd set up his headquarters.
-A contingent led by Musa ibn Musa al-Qasi, the leader of the semi-independent Banu Qasi principality to the north, joined this army despite Musa ibn Musa's political rivalry with Abd ar-Rahman and played an important part in the campaign.
+A contingent led by Musa ibn Musa al-Qasi, the leader of the semi-independent Banu Qasi principality to the north, joined this army despite Musa ibn Musa's political rivalry with Abd ar-Rahman, and played an important part in the campaign.

 In the following days, the two sides clashed multiple times, with varying results.
-Finally the Muslims won a major victory on 11 or 17 November at Talyata.
+The Muslims won a major victory on 11 or 17 November at Talyata.
 According to Muslim sources, 500 to 1000 Vikings were killed and 30 Viking ships were destroyed.
-(The Muslims made use of Greek Fire, an incendiary liquid thrown by catapults, to burn the invaders' ships.)
+The Muslims made use of Greek fire, an incendiary liquid thrown by catapults, to burn the invaders' ships.
 The Muslims also reported that the commanders of the Vikings were killed and at least 400 were captured – many of whom were hanged from the palm-trees of Talyata.

 The remaining Vikings retreated to their vessels and sailed downriver while the inhabitants of the surrounding countryside pelted them with stones.
 Soon, the Vikings offered to trade the plunder and prisoners they had taken in exchange for clothes, food, and unhindered downriver journey.
 After that, they rejoined the rest of the fleet on the coast.
 The weakened fleet, pursued by Abd ar-Rahman's ships, left the Iberian Peninsula after a brief raid in the Algarve.